Ulvi Hasanli

-On 20 June 2025, Hasanli was senteced to 9 years in prison.
+On 20 June 2025, the Baku Serious Crimes Court sentenced him to 9 years of imprisonment.

-Early years
+Early life

+Ulvi Fakhraddin oglu Hasanli was born on 10 August 1987 in the city of Kirovabad (now Ganja).

-He was born on 18 August 1987, in Kirovabad, Azerbaijan.
-In 2005, he graduated from Secondary School No. 29 in Ganja and was admitted to the Azerbaijan State Oil Academy.
-However, in 2006, he was expelled from the academy due to his political activism.
-Later, from 2008 to 2013, Hasanli studied at the Azerbaijan Tourism and Management University.
+In 2005, he graduated from secondary school No. 29 named after K. Ushinsky in Ganja and enrolled in the Azerbaijan State Oil Academy.
+In 2006, he was expelled from the academy due to his socio-political activity.

+From 2008 to 2013, he studied at the Azerbaijan Tourism and Management University.